 Mifuko uses upcycled plastic as much as possible.
 We design materials together with local factories.
 The amount of recycled or upcycled plastic varies.
 Black, white and grey baskets have at least 30 percent upcycled plastic.
 Unfortunately, the local factory that makes our plastic is currently not able produce other colours with recycled or upcycled plastic.

 Upcycling, also known as creative reuse, is the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products of better quality and environmental value.
 (Source: Wikipedia)

 Recycling is the process of converting waste materials into new materials and objects.
 (Source: Wikipedia)

-Paper is a beautiful eco-friendly material that can be recycled.
-It is unbleached, light and durable.
-We have been developing paper together with a factory to provide sustainable multi-function material for a variety of uses.
+Paper is a beautiful eco-friendly material.
+It can be fully recycled at the end of its lifecycle.
+The material is unbleached, light and durable.
+We have been developing paper suitable for our baskets together with a factory in Kenya to provide sustainable multi-function material for a variety of uses.

 We use locally sourced leather in our bags and baskets.
 Variation in the colour of the leather handles is natural as it depends on where and how the cow has been bred.
-Our leather handles have been vegetable tanned, which is a process using organic material and natural tannins derived from the barks, leaves and branches of trees and plants.
+The leather has been vegetable tanned, which is a process using organic material and natural tannins derived from the barks, leaves and branches of trees and plants.
 The leather is cut and stitched to the baskets by our skilled leather artisan partners using traditional techniques.